-- A delicious side dish dressed with oil (or butter), salt, and pepper.
+- Side dish: A delicious side dish dressed with oil or butter, salt, and pepper.
 Or infused with more flavors, such as garlic, fresh herbs, and lemon.

 - Soup: Cook into a hearty soup with beans, herbs, and fresh vegetables.

 - Salad: Add cold or warm berries into a salad with leafy greens, fresh vegetables, nuts, and fresh herbs.
 Sub the quinoa with wheat berries in this Mediterranean Salad.

-- Use cold wheat berries as a topping in a breakfast yogurt bowl.
+- Breakfast: Use cold wheat berries as a topping in a breakfast yogurt bowl.

 - Add to a main dish: A base for a delicious veggie stir-fry.
 Simply replace the rice with the cooked wheat berries.

 Do I need to rinse the wheat berries before cooking them?
 Yes, it's best to give them a quick rinse.

-Do you eat wheat berries hot or cold?
+Do you eat them hot or cold?
 Either way.

 How long do they last?
 If stored in an airtight container, uncooked wheat berries will keep for up to 6 months in a cool, dry place.
-Alternatively, they’ll last up to a year in the freezer.
+Alternatively, they'll last up to a year in the freezer.

 How do you know when they're done?
 The texture should be chewy but not tough.
-If it’s not done, continue cooking by using the “Saute” button.
+If it's not done, continue cooking by using the "Saute" button.
 Be sure to check the berries every 5 minutes for doneness.

 How much does 1 cup wheat berries yield?
 About 3 cups of cooked wheat berries.

 More easy Instant Pot recipes